civicrm/org.civicrm.volunteer/docs/projects.md

 ### Group registration

 When volunteers sign up (i.e. register), you can also offer them the option of  registering *other* people, too.
 We call this "group registration", and when it's enabled, the registration form will first ask the user for *their* information and then ask them for the "Number of Additional Volunteers".
-Subsequetnly, CiviVolunteer will ask questions about each of the additional volunteers and these questions that CiviVolunteer presents to the *additional* volunteers can even be *different* from questions presented at first to the person signing everyone up.
+Subsequently, CiviVolunteer will ask questions about each of the additional volunteers and these questions that CiviVolunteer presents to the *additional* volunteers can even be *different* from questions presented at first to the person signing everyone up.

 To enable group registration, select at least one profile to be used for "Group Registration" or "Both".